 - Your doctor may recommend that you drink extra fluids during or after your treatment to flush your bladder and urinate often to help decrease the risk of the effects on your bladder. - Cyclophosphamide may cause slow wound healing.
-If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on cyclophosphamide. - This medicine may impair your ability to drive or use machinery.
-Use caution and talk to your doctor and/or nurse about any precautions you may need to take.
+If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on cyclophosphamide. - This drug may impair your ability to drive or use machinery.
+Use caution and talk your doctor and/or nurse about any precautions you may need to take.

-How to Take Your Medicine
+How to Take Your Medication

 - For Oral Only: Swallow this medicine whole as prescribed per your doctor.
 Do not open, chew, break or crush it.
 Do not touch a broken or crushed tablet and/or capsule.
-Take the medicine in the morning. - Missed dose: If you vomit or miss a dose, contact your doctor for further instructions.
-Do not take 2 doses at the same time or extra doses. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
-Take precautions to prevent others from coming in contact with your medicine or your body fluids.
-Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - If you get any of the contents of a broken capsule or tablet on your skin, you should wash the area of the skin well with soap and water right away.
+Take the medicine in the morning. - Missed dose: If you vomit or miss a dose, take your next dose at the regular time, and contact your doctor.
+Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
+Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - If you get any of the content of a broken capsules or tablet on your skin, you should wash the area of the skin well with soap and water right away.
 Call your doctor if you get a skin reaction. - Storage: Store this medicine in the original container at room temperature.
-Do not store tablets or capsules at temperature above 30°C (86°F). - Disposal of unused oral medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
+Do not store tablets or capsules at temperature above 30°C (86°F). - Disposal of unused oral medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.